COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Related Work

-Our proposed dataset and methods build upon prior research in compositionality, generalization and reasoning - applied to both language (and other sequential data modalities) and vision data.
-While these areas are often interconnected, we find that compositional generalization benchmarks in the visual domain lag behind their language counterpart in and flexibility and scope.
+Our proposed framework builds upon prior research in compositional and systematic generalization -- applied to both language and vision data.
+While these areas are often interconnected, we find that compositional generalization benchmarks in the visual domain lag behind their language counterpart in flexibility and scope.
 This is mainly due to the difficulty of procedurally generating visual data of adequate task fidelity compared to language-like data.
-We note that we are particularly interested in methods that can showcase the emergence of compositional generalization (as opposed to forms of memorization \cite{Faith_Fate}) in an efficient and scalable way by training them with an appropriate amount of data from scratch.
-Hence, foundation models are considered out of the scope of this work.